Break at last with 1492 Minuto from Villiger

 What is „retronasal“?

-Retronasal cigar enjoyment enhances the taste.
-What it is and, why it works and how to do it please read here.
-Especially look at the ZiZo vacuum technology.
-Incredible increase in the enjoyment of the cigar!
+Retronasal cigar enjoyment enhances the flavour.
+What it is, why it works and how to do it please read here.
+Take a look at the ZiZo vacuum technology in particular.
+Incredible enhancement of cigar enjoyment!

 What is the „R+ ZiZo vacuum technology“?

 This is the consummate pleasure of a cigar.
 Hard to describe.
 I'll try.
-Here's an example: a baby sucking on a pacifier.
+Here's an example: a baby sucking on a dummy.
 Try this technique with a cigar.
-Very little smoke enters the mouth.
-But this passes over the tongue and goes right through the nose.
-I tried it on about 10 cigars before I mastered it.
-Please be very careful with this technique when practicing: the smoke got to the back of my larynx several times when I did this.
-It was really bad.
-But now that I can do it, it's an accomplished technique for enjoying a cigar.
+Very little smoke gets into the mouth.
+But it passes over the tongue and goes straight through the nose.
+I tried it with about 10 cigars before I mastered it.
+Please be very careful with this technique when practising: the smoke hit the back of my larynx several times.
+That was really bad.
+But now that I can do it, it's a perfect technique for enjoying a cigar.

 What is umami?

-This means "savory", "spicy", "essence", "meaty".
-This blending of taste sensations is perceived in the middle of the tongue.
-You can find a good article about it on Wikipedia.
+This means „savouriness“, „spicy“, „essence“, „meaty“.
+This mixture of taste sensations is perceived on the centre of the tongue.
+You can find a good article about this on Wikipedia.

-The fact is: You don't know when the cigar was imported and how long its resting period was at the importer.
-You also do not know how long the resting phase was at the dealer.
-The cigars have a shock after their transport from the tropics to us in Europe.
-They have to acclimatize first.
-The industry is sales-oriented.
-The cigars have to get to the retail market quickly.
+The fact is: you don't know when the cigar was imported and how long it rested with the importer.
+You also don't know how long the resting phase was at the retailer.
+Cigars are in shock after being transported from the tropics to Europe.
+They have to acclimatise first.
+The industry is sales-orientated.
+The cigars have to be sold quickly.
 Therefore, they may not taste as they should.
-I recommend a general acclimation in your humidor of at least 2 weeks after purchase.
-Depending on the brand and series, even longer, which I highlight in this article.
+I recommend a general acclimatisation period in your humidor of at least 2 weeks after purchase.
+Depending on the brand and series, even longer, which I emphasise in this article.

 If you buy single copies

 Place the cigar with the cellophane in the humidor.
 If your cigar does not have cellophane: Put them in tubos and then in the humidor.
-Or you can put the single cigar in a Zippo bag and put a small Boveda in it.
-Then you put it closed in the humidor.
-Cigars that are stored open without cellophane or a box lose their flavor very quickly.
-This is proven in this article with experiments.
+Or you can put the individual cigars in a Zippo bag and put a small Boveda inside.
+You then seal it and place it in the humidor.
+Cigars that are stored open without cellophane or a box lose their flavour very quickly.
+This is demonstrated in this article with experiments.

 Conclusion of the Villiger 1492 Minuto

-I had tasted three of them during my break during those days.
+I had tasted three of them during my break.
 I had the same impression with all of them: I'm not becoming a friend of this cigar.
 Or it just doesn't like me, that could also be the case 😉

-The finish was bitter-sour and I didn't like it.
+The finish was bitter and sour and I didn't like it.
 Retronasally, it was quite spicy.
-When tasted on the middle of the tongue (= umami), it was juicy and slightly spicy.
+When tasted on the centre of the tongue (= umami), it was juicy and slightly spicy.

 The quality of the rolling was excellent for all three specimens.
 The wrapper leaf is also of a very high quality: it is fine-veined and smooth.
 The wrapper leaf comes from Ecuador.
 This country has become very well known in recent years for its excellent Connecticut wrapper leaves.

 With this 1492 Minuto from Villiger, it may be that this wrapper is simply too much for the small cigar.
-It may therefore be that it tasted too bitter in the finish.
+That may be why it tasted too bitter in the finish.

 But of course everyone has to find out for themselves.
-Just buy an 8-gauge rifle and form your own opinion.
-You are welcome to leave your impressions in the comments; I would be very happy and interested to hear them.
+Just buy an 8-gauge rifle and form your own judgement.
+You are welcome to leave your impressions in the comments; I would be very pleased and interested to hear them.

 Responses